gkamer8/optimus-prime/notes.md

 [here](https://github.com/openai/DALL-E/issues/54#issuecomment-1092826376)
 --> hopefully will be fixed in new pytorch updates

+Setting up filesystem on vm:

-In order to download DALLE encoder and decoder onto VM, follow these steps:
+In order to download DALLE encoder and decoder onto VM, run:
 `curl -O https://cdn.openai.com/dall-e/encoder.pkl`
 And ditto for the encoder

+At present it's also necessary to move the files into the DALL-E folder.